 Four M.Sc programs are available:

-1. Operations Research
+1. Operations Research and Optimization

-2. Applied Statistics
+2. Statistics and Data Science

 Most full-time graduate students receive financial support as research assistants, teaching assistants or graders.